How to Choose a Microscope Objective or Objective Lens

 The field number (FN) in microscopy is defined as the diameter of the area in the image plane that can be observed through the eyepiece or image sensor.

-What is the Working Distance you need?
+Choosing the Right Working Distance

 Usually the working distance (WD) refers the distance from the front lens element of the objective to the observed object when the object is in sharp focus.
 Objective lenses with long working distance are needed for many scientific research applications such as atom trapping and analyzing fluid samples that require putting an object in a chamber.